 In some instances, a business can lose its operating license, forcing it to shut its doors altogether.
 Or, as the Binance situation illustrates, one or more leaders step down to bandage the reputational wound.

 For some companies, addressing an AML issue on a systemic level can easily get expensive.
-For instance, fixing an inefficient, error-prone onboarding process can mean revamping much of their digital infrastructure, resulting inconsiderable man-hours and investments in new technology.
+For instance, fixing an inefficient, error-prone onboarding process can mean revamping much of their digital infrastructure, resulting in considerable man-hours and investments in new technology.

 How to build an AML compliance infrastructure